memeticinfluence/Disinfo-Doppler/README.md

 3. Run "docker-compose up"
 4. When successfully started, a URL should appear in your terminal window.
 Copy and Paste this into a browser.

+To update, simply re-download the repo and run "docker-compose build" to rebuild.

 Configure the subreddit to download from in config.py.

 ## Intro